Relatively permanent change in behavior or behavior potential that results from experience.

 A – B – C Model

-Behaviorist believe that consequences and consequences alone are what determine behavior.
+Behaviorist believe that consequences are what determine behavior.

-The most effective consequences are PIC and NIC (immediate and certain = it’s coming soon and coming for sure).
+The most effective consequences are PIC and NIC.
 The least effective consequences are NFU and PFU.

-You shouldn’t ask someone why they do something.
-You should ask what happens to someone when they do something.
+Never ask someone why they did something.
+Ask what happens to someone when they do something.

 Past experiences with rewards and punishments help determine ones behavior.